dyne/Zenroom/bindings/README.md

 2. zencode script (string -> base64) *newline*
 3. keys (json -> base64) *newline*
 4. data (json -> base64) *newline*
+5. extra (json -> base64) *newline*
+6. context (json -> base64) *newline*

 Each line should start directly with the base64 string without any prefix and should end with a newline.

-Anything else will likely be rejected.
+Empty lines can be a newline (or CRLF) and will be skipped, but should never be omitted: the zencode-exec expects 6 input lines in total, not less, including empty ones, all newline terminated.

 This executes and returns two streams:
 1. `stdout` with the `json` formatted results of the execution